Visit Stonehenge – The Essential Visitors Travel Guide

 Stonehenge welcome sign

-Welcome to Stonehenge
+Welcome to Stonehenge sign with opening dates/times

-Our afternoon at Stonehenge was the best couple of hours spent in the UK!
+Our afternoon was the best couple of hours spent in the UK!
 The Stones were fantastic and the experience centre brought it to life!
 A great trip out of London for all the family!

 Pippa Rogers, New York USA